 ReptiFiles Rating: 4.5 stars

-Most of the the complaints voiced in this review are fairly insignificant issues.
-We really had to reach to find things that we didn’t like about the Zen Habitats Reptile Enclosure with Substrate Shield.
-It’s arguably one of the best reptile enclosures on the market at this price point, making it an accessible upgrade for reptile owners who are looking to improve their pet’s quality of life.
+Most of the the complaints voiced in this review are fairly insignificant issues, although the fact that the acrylic doors scratch easily makes it likely that they will need to be replaced regularly.
+That being said, with the mesh top, lightweight construction, and built-in substrate barrier, it’s still arguably one of the best reptile enclosures on the market at this price point, making it an accessible upgrade for reptile owners who are looking to improve their pet’s quality of life.
 I look forward to seeing Zen Habitats continue to expand and improve their selection of products.

 The Zen Habitats 4’x2’x2′ Reptile Enclosure with Substrate Shield is suitable for mid-sized arid and semi-arid lizards such as: